theabhishek07/HACKER_RANK/README.md

 # HACKER_RANK :smiley:
 Welcome to HACKER_RANK 📋
-This Repository was made to maintain various Programes with their suitable solutions in a single space.
+This Repository was made to maintain various Programs with their suitable solutions in a single space.
 This Repository is maintained by [theabhishek07](https://github.com/theabhishek07) .This is a public Repository and all sorts of contributions to the code are welcomed.
 ## You are always welcome to add more or improve any resource in this repository.

 # Steps to follow 📜